alexander-tritt-monash/spinsim/docs/source/about.examples.rst

 Notice the spin z projection cycling (Rabi flopping) at a rate of 1KHz, while the spin x and y projections are cycling between each other (Larmor precessing) at a rate of 20kHz.
 Using the rotating wave approximation, the spin z projection can be thought of as a sine wave.
 However, when these approximations are not used, one obtains these artifacts that we see on the spin z projection, known as beyond rotating wave effects.

 Finally, let's run another experiment using the same compiled function.
 This will run faster than last time, as it does not need to be compiled a second time.
-Notice that here we set `field_modifier` to 2, which should double the Larmor frequency :math:`f_L`.
+Notice that here we set `sweep_parameter` to 2, which should double the Larmor frequency :math:`f_L`.

 .. code-block:: python